Do’s and Don’ts for an Indian Wedding

 Include most up to date information on the information about the couple, wedding party, parents, wedding program, time line, venue information etc. Keep it live with most frequently asked questions from your invited guests.Update regularly.

 10. Do Consider having your entire wedding at one location, preferably at a full service, local, suburban hotel.

 11. Design the Mandap so the rituals are visible to all.

 Your guests will enjoy the ceremony if they can see all the rituals.
 We recommend an “open” Mandap on a stage.

 12. Inform all guests that this will be a solemn occasion.
 Do respect the sanctity of this important Sanskar.

 Traditional Indian weddings can be noisy with guests paying little attention to the rituals except at the Muhurtam.
 Ours is a solemn and religious ceremony.
 Do ask them to come on time.
 Do remind guests to turn off their cell phone.
 Do ask guests to remain quiet and respectful.
 Do ask guests with children to sit towards the back so that they do not disturb the proceedings.

 13. Plan for the logistics review (rehearsal) of the actual wedding steps.

 Hindu weddings involve lots of specific steps and many people.
 A full review, preferably at the actual wedding location, a day before, with all the people listed in the ceremony, will make your actual marriage ceremony a great success.
 Make this request to your venue coordinator way ahead of time.
 Do not reduce time or cancel rehearsal at the last minute.

 14. Bring all items per the lists provided by the Pandit.

 Do understand the reason for each item requested and when it will be used in the ceremony.
 Assign a single coordinator and have all items at the mandap at least two hours before the ceremony.
 In spite of detailed items list, it is amazing how many hosts bring their own items and not bring the requested items!
-Also, do not assign multiple folks for this responsibility !
+This causes unnecessary stress just before the ceremony.

 15. Create a serene atmosphere for pooja and wedding ceremony.